-Friday Night Live program is designed to build leadership skills, provide opportunities for community engagement, and prevent alcohol and drug use among teenagers.
-Our school chapter is the core of FNL Chapter activities and is designed to encourage positive peer influence and provide opportunities for youth to build skills, advocate for issues that matter to them, and connect with peers and adults.
-The FNL Chapter follows a standard of practice so that youth who participate can experience a safe environment, have opportunities for involvement and connection to community and school, opportunities for leadership and advocacy, meaningful skill building activities, for caring relationships among youth and adults.
-This is done through Community Service Projects, skills development and leadership training, opportunities to participate in governance and policy making, and attaining the knowledge of the issues, resources in their community.
+Friday Night Live (FNL) is designed to build leadership skills, provide opportunities for community engagement, and alternatives to alcohol and drug use among teenagers.
+Our FNL chapters at Castro Valley High School and Arroyo High School core activities are designed to encourage positive peer influence and provide opportunities for youth to build skills, advocate for issues that matter to them, and connect with peers in partnerships with adults.
+The FNL Chapters follows a standard of practice so that youth who participate can experience a safe environment, have opportunities for involvement and connection to community and school, opportunities for leadership and advocacy, meaningful skill building activities, and caring relationships among youth and adults.
+This is done through Community Service Projects, skills development and leadership training, opportunities to participate in governance and policy making, attaining the knowledge of the issues, and resources in their community.
 For more information you can go to our Facebook: facebook.com/alameda.fridaynightlive.1,Instagram: instagram.com/alameda_co_fnl/, Snapchat: alamedaco-fnl

 Summer Youth Program (SYP) offers peer counselor training to youth ages 12-18, as well as educational and fun field trips to such sites as the Exploratorium in San Francisco, the Monterey Bay Aquarium, and the Lawrence Hall of Science.
 This two-week program is offered three times each summer.

 Project Eden’s Lambda Youth Project (LYP) provides services to young people who identify as gay, lesbian, bisexual or transgender and are at significantly higher risk of alcohol and other drug abuse, depression, and suicide.
 Since 1992, Lambda has provided a safe, supportive environment for these youth and their friends to meet and discuss the issues that they deal with in their day- to-day lives.
 A support group for youth ages 20 and under meets weekly.
 Clean and sober activities such as the Annual Gay Prom and participation in the Castro Valley Pride are organized and sponsored by Lambda.
 Lambda’s Speaker’s Bureau gives the community opportunities to learn from these youth about how to make schools and communities safe.
 For more information you can go to our website at: www.gayprom.org, Facebook: facebook.com/gay.promhayward.9, Instagram: instagram.com/haywardgayprom/

 Youth and Family Counseling Program (YFCP) provide the following services: